Joohansson/nanolinks/index.md

 [Video about reps and why it matters](https://youtu.be/dnOTiixhPrk)

 ### -Donations
-Maintaining of content take some effort.
+Maintaining the content requires some effort.
 If you want to contribute to this cause then any small donation is greatly appreciated!
 <br>
 <figure>
 	<img id="qrImage" src="https://raw.githubusercontent.com/joohansson/nanolinks/master/src/qr.png" alt="Nano Donation" />